celenityy/adguard-dns-settings/README.md

 You can do this pretty easily by selecting `Add new rule` -> `Unblock domain` -> **adguard-dns.io**

-Now, wile being nice from a usability perspective, HaGeZi's Referral Allowlist and the AdGuard DNS filter list do allow some questionable ad/tracking domains we don't want unblocked.
+Now, while being nice from a usability perspective, HaGeZi's Referral Allowlist and the AdGuard DNS filter list do allow some questionable ad/tracking domains we don't want unblocked.

 You can select `Open editor` and copy and paste the following to keep them blocked: